Coronavirus: 26 more fatalities in State confirmed, bringing virus death toll to 1,087

 This brings the death toll of confirmed and probable coronavirus-related deaths to 1,087 in the Republic and the total number of known cases to 19,262.

-Earlier the HSE said it will be able to scale up to carry out 100,000 Covid-19 tests per week by the third week of May despite initial concerns, the organisation’s chief executive Paul Reid has said.
+Earlier the HSE chief executive Paul Reid said it will be able to scale up to carry out 100,000 Covid-19 tests per week by the third week of May despite initial concerns.

 A road map had been agreed with the HSE and senior Department of Health officials, including the secretary general, for how testing capacity could be built up in the coming weeks, and a joint paper would be put to Cabinet on the plan next week.

-On Saturday The Irish Times reportedthat the HSE had expressed concern over a recent announcement by the National Public Health Emergency Team (NPHET) that testing is to be significantly expanded to cover 100,000 suspected cases a week.
+On Saturday The Irish Times reportedthat the HSE had expressed concern over a recent announcement by NPHET that testing is to be significantly expanded to cover 100,000 suspected cases a week.
 This follows an expansion of testing to all residents and staff in nursing homes with outbreaks of the virus.

 Within the HSE there was understood to have been worries about capacity and concern at the process that led to the announcement of the move, as well as what was seen as a lack of consultation.